Origin and role of Parish Councils

 Chetton Parish Council

-Our Council has 9 Councillors, who are all unpaid volunteers, and 1 Clerk, who is a paid employee of the Council.
+Our Council consists of Councillors, who are all unpaid volunteers, and 1 Clerk, who is a paid employee of the Council.

 The Council meets every 2 months to discuss a diverse range of issues such as road traffic issues, assistance to local groups and charities, planning applications, and any other local matter that may arise, e.g. sponsoring the Parish Plan.